zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/iceberg.md

 SORTED BY (__offset ASC);
 ```

-### Log Tables
+### 📝 Log Tables

-The table mapping for Fluss log table are a little of different depending on whether the bucket key is specified or not.
+The table mapping for Fluss log tables varies depending on whether the bucket key is specified or not.

 #### No Bucket Key

-Log Table without bucket in Fluss are mapped to Iceberg tables with:
+Log tables without bucket in Fluss are mapped to Iceberg tables with:

-- **Identity partitioning**: Using identity partitioning on the `__bucket` system column, which enables to seek to the data files in iceberg if a specified Fluss bucket is given
+- **Identity partitioning**: Using identity partitioning on the `__bucket` system column, which enables seeking to the data files in Iceberg if a specified Fluss bucket is given
 - **Sorted by system column `__offset`**: Sorted by the system column `__offset` (which is derived from the Fluss log data) to preserve the data order and facilitate mapping back to the original Fluss log data

 ```sql title="Log Table without Bucket Key"